MWegenke/SDI-28-Sandbox/README.md

 # SDI-28-Sandbox

 Read me
 Day one of Fundamentals.
-Updated the Teacher Branch
+No one likes the Teacher (Branch)